-Ulrike Müller (born 1971 in Austria, lives in New York) engages relationships between abstraction and bodies and a concept of painting that is not restricted to brush and canvas.
+Ulrike Müller (born 1971, Austria; lives in New York) engages relationships between abstraction, bodies, and a concept of painting that is not restricted to brush and canvas.
 Employing a wide range of materials and techniques, including performance, publishing, and textiles, her work moves between different contexts and publics, invites collaboration, and expands to other realms of production in processes of exploration and exchange.

-Ulrike Müller studied art at the Academy of Fine Arts Vienna, Austria, and participated in the Whitney Museum Independent Study Program, New York.
-She has been a co-editor of the queer feminist journal LTTR and organized Herstory Inventory.
+Müller studied art at the Academy of Fine Arts Vienna, Austria, and participated in the Whitney Museum Independent Study Program, New York.
+She was a co-editor of the queer feminist journal, LTTR (2001–06), and organized Herstory Inventory.
 100 Feminist Drawings by 100 Artists, a collaborative project that was exhibited together with objects from the respective collections at the Brooklyn Museum and at the Kunsthaus Bregenz in 2012.
 In 2010, Müller represented Austria in the Cairo Biennial.